As humans, we all feel emotions.

 These one-word labels describing what’s happening in your body have become so mysterious and something we sort of scoff at as “soft.”

-I’m here to set the record straight for you and really debunk emotions.
+I’m here to set the record straight for you and really debunk emotions in a healthy way.

 Your life will get infinitely better.